joshicola/log_scale_posters/README.md

 # log_scale_posters
 Various "zoom videos" of multiple scales logarithmically unfolded linear posters.
+I would love to see one of these printed out and put in a classroom.

 ## The Zoom Videos